 Searching for the coolest places to hang out in Albuquerque?
 Look no further!
 This guide will fill you in on Albuquerque’s most unique, fun and popular neighborhoods.
-Whether you’re looking for traditional New Mexican food or trending foodie spots; boutique shopping or shopping malls; outdoor recreation or walkable streets, we have the perfect area of town for you.
+Whether you’re looking for traditional New Mexican food or trending foodie spots; boutique shopping or shopping malls; outdoor recreation or walkable streets, we have the best neighborhood in Albuquerque for you to visit.

 Historic Old Town